More Than 100 Years of God First—

 A Leader in Christian Higher Education

-Today, APU offers 57 bachelor’s degrees, 40 master’s degrees, 14 certificates, 10 credentials, and 9 doctoral programs at the university’s main campus in Azusa, six regional centers, and online.
-The university earned a 9-year reaccreditation from the Western Association of Schools and Colleges in 2013, and holds 14 other specialized accreditations.
+Today, APU offers 63 bachelor’s degrees, 43 master’s degrees, 18 certificates, 14 credentials, 8 doctoral programs, and 4 associate’s degrees at the university’s main campus in Azusa, six regional centers, and online.
+The university earned a 9-year reaccreditation from the Western Association of Schools and Colleges in 2013, and holds 13 other specialized accreditations.

-Currently, the university’s award-winning intercollegiate athletic program consists of 19 teams.
-The athletics program has won an unprecedented eight consecutive National Association of Intercollegiate Athletics (NAIA) Directors’ Cup awards, and began membership in the National Collegiate Athletic Association (NCAA) Division II in fall 2012.
+The university’s award-winning intercollegiate athletics program consists of 19 teams.
+The program won an unprecedented eight consecutive National Association of Intercollegiate Athletics (NAIA) Directors’ Cup awards before beginning provisional membership in the National Collegiate Athletic Association (NCAA) Division II in fall 2012, becoming a full member in 2014.
 APU also belongs to the Pacific West Conference in all sports except for football, which belongs to the Great Northwest Athletic Conference (GNAC).

 Through all this, Azusa Pacific continues advancing its core mission, preparing and graduating students who go on to make a difference in the lives of others.
 Learn more by watching the stories of alumni like these as they carry on that tradition, while inspiring future generations.